How gaming communities are affecting demographics and development

 As well as the maturing nature of gaming communities, I believe this shift towards more empathic gaming has come through a move towards co-operative play rather than competitive play.

-At this year’s E3 in LA – the world’s biggest video gaming expo – some of the most hotly anticipated titles on floor were open-world co-operative games.
-Games like Sea of Thieves, where six friends are needed to man a pirate ship and take to the high seas as a group.
+At this year’s E3 in LA – the world’s biggest video gaming expo – some of the most hotly anticipated titles on the floor were open-world co-operative games.
+Games like Sea of Thieves (external link), where six friends are needed to man a pirate ship and take to the high seas as a group.

 Virtual reality is also now becoming commercially viable, with several just about affordable headsets available.
 They’ll get cheaper and less bulky as the market rapidly expands – with expected sales of VR headsets forecast to hit 12 million this year alone.